AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 The Mobile channel guide has been reorganized and improved.
 A new guide Configuring mobile channels has been added with technical documentation on mobile configuration.
 [Read more](../../administration/using/push-tracking.md)

+The Privacy Management in Campaign Standard page has been updated, including clarification on how to manage Privacy requests through the Privacy Core Service integration.
+[Read more](https://helpx.adobe.com/campaign/kb/acs-privacy.html#ManagingPrivacyRequests)

 ## Documentation updates - June 2020 {#doc-updates-june-2020}

 Workflow use cases have been updated and reorganized into thematic sections.
 [Read more](../../automating/using/about-workflow-use-cases.md)